Anosov Endomorphisms on the 2-torus: Regularity of foliations and rigidity: Proof of Theorem

-\begin{proof} The proof of Theorem \ref{teo:c} uses the hypotheses on the unstable and stable foliations to prove that $\lambda_f^{u} \equiv \lambda_A^{u}$, and with an analogous argument we see that $\lambda_f^{s} \equiv \lambda_A^{s}$.
-The only difference from the proof of Theorem \ref{teo:b} is during Lemma \ref{lem:lemma2}, in which, instead of obtaining on Claim 1 that
+\begin{proof}[Proof of Theorem \ref{teo:c}] We use the hypotheses on the unstable and stable foliations to prove that $\lambda_f^{u} \equiv \lambda_A^{u}$, and with an analogous argument we see that $\lambda_f^{s} \equiv \lambda_A^{s}$ as in Theorem \ref{teo:b}.
+The only difference from the proof of Theorem \ref{teo:b} is during Lemma \ref{lem:lemma2}, in which, instead of obtaining on Lemma \ref{lem:claim1} that